-Civil rights complaints can still be filed with ED Office for Civil Rights even as changes to the office are going on.
+Civil rights complaints can be filed with the ED Office for Civil Rights through the Denver, CO local office which serves Michigan and the National Headquarters DC office.
+It is important to file at both offices to keep a paper trail.

 A civil rights complaint can also be filed with the Michigan Department of Civil Rights for enforcement of state laws prohibiting discrimination.